patrikx3/redis-ui/README.md

 [//]: #@corifeus-header:end

 **p3x-redis-ui** is a versatile Redis GUI that works as a web-based server application or a standalone desktop app.
-It excels at managing JSON data through integrated JSONEditor and ACE editors, supports uploading and downloading binary data, and handles SSH, cluster, and sentinel configurations.
+It excels at managing JSON data through an integrated CodeMirror editor with GitHub dark/light themes, supports uploading and downloading binary data, and handles SSH, cluster, and sentinel configurations.

 ### Minimum Node.js Version